sasajo/polyapi-java/README.md

 These features will be added in the future releases.

 ## Changelog
+### v0.3.2
+- Fixed bug in deploy-functions where inner classes weren't taken into consideration.
+- Refactored deploy-functions to be reflection based instead of reading source code.

+### v0.3.1
+- Fixed bug in deploy-functions where generics weren't taken into consideration.

 ### v0.3.0
 - Added deploy-functions MOJO.
 - Added functionality to add maven dependencies to executions.